awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 ## Update Data Wrangler<a name="data-wrangler-update"></a>

 We recommend that you periodically update the Data Wrangler Studio app to access the latest features and updates\.
 The Data Wrangler app name starts with **sagemaker\-data\-wrang**\.
-To learn how to update a Studio app, see [Update Studio Apps](studio-tasks-update-apps.md)\.
+To learn how to update a Studio app, see [Shut down and Update Studio Apps](studio-tasks-update-apps.md)\.

 ## Demo: Data Wrangler Titanic Dataset Walkthrough<a name="data-wrangler-getting-started-demo"></a>